 Brand Narrative: Everybody knows they need an elevator pitch that is clear, concise and compelling.
 Mapping out a brand narrative builds on your initial 3-second statement to include a 30-second statement and a 3-minute version of your story.
 Building out all three versions will help you convert initial interest into engagement and conversion.

 Visual Brand Identity: Your visual brand identity is a visual representation of your brand.
 Your visual brand identity may consist of a logo mark (a symbol that doesn’t contain the name of your business) or a wordmark, a logo that uses typography (letterforms) only.
 Other elements of your visual brand identity include the typefaces, colors and patterns that express your brand visually.

 Once you’ve created your visual brand identity, you’ll want to define guidelines for using it correctly in a Brand Style Guide or Brand Book.
 A Brand Style Guide stipulates correct usage for your logo, including white space and color treatments.
 Whereas, a Brand Book goes beyond these graphics standards to include an overview of what you stand for.

 Brand Activation: Once you’ve developed your brand story, it’s time to activate it and bring it to market.
 Activities that can help you achieve this goal include creating a website, sales presentations, social media campaigns, content marketing plans, advertising campaigns, PR programs and marketing collateral.

 How many of The Brand Wheel elements has your company built?
-Schedule a free consultation to talk about it at the link below.
+Schedule a free consultation to complete your own Brand Wheel checklist.